 To help interested medical students gain experience and early insight into the scope of dermatology as a specialty, the U-M Dermatology Department provides the M1 Scientific Trunk Skin Teaching Sequence annually each June, doctoring training in the mechanics of a total body skin exam, transitions to clerkship teaching for M2 students that assists development of skills in the application of medical knowledge to the clinical setting, as well as a two- and four-week Dermatology Branches Clerkship for U-M Medical School students.

 Space permitting, a limited number of non-U-M medical students may also be invited to participate in this rotation.

 The Department of Dermatology offers opportunities for students to participate in research within our department, based on availability and qualifications.

-The Dermatology Interest Group is a student organization that helps medical students explore opportunities for mentorship, research and resources to help match into the field.
+Dermatology Interest Group - This student organization helps medical students explore opportunities for mentorship, research and resources to help match into the field.